Launching a Podcast: How Noah Kagan Got 10k Listeners in One Month

 You can (and should) engage in influencer marketing, too.

 Most of the strategies in this case study are free.

 Unlike a lot of other paid promotion strategies, Facebook ads win because they’re cheap.
-You don’t require a huge amount of money to make these ads effective.
+You don’t need a huge amount of money to make these ads effective.

-Noah used Facebook ads to give his podcast an initial boost that paid off.
+Noah used Facebook ads to give his podcast an initial boost that paid off by helping him hit the #40 spot in the iTunes chart.
 He did so with two methods:

-Remember how I said you should interview influential guests to bake virality right into your podcast?
+Remember how I said you should interview influential guests to get more downloads for your podcast?

 Not only are those influential guests likely to share with their audience, but this strategy also builds social proof.
 And here’s where you gotta use that social proof.

 Boost Facebook posts to the guests’ audience by targeting those who “Like” the guests’ Facebook page:

 This ad was Noah’s highest performing promotion on Facebook, and you can see why.